 Hello to Amasty blog readers!

 Do you produce feature-rich extensions that help customers and merchants leverage the Magento platform?
 Are you eager to share your plugins with an ever-growing community of Magento users?
-Then you should definitely check out Magento Marketplace.
+Then you should definitely check out the Marketplace.

 Magento Marketplace is an official application store that brings together merchants and qualified developers of Magento solutions and this way helps all parties thrive.
 After Magento closed their Connect, Marketplace became the only platform for selling both Magento 1 and Magento 2 extensions.